-Generally the main laws related to construction in the Czech Republic are: the Code of Administrative Procedure; the Building Act; and the EIA Act.
+The main laws related to construction of transmission facilities in the Czech Republic are: the Code of Administrative Procedure; the Building Act; the Energy Act, the Construction Acceleration Act and the EIA Act.
 In connection to the operation of transmission facilities, the Energy Act is the principal law.

-Please see 4.2 Regulatory Process for Obtaining All Approvals to Constructand Operate Generation Facilities above, which also partially covers this issue.
+For more information see 4.2 Regulatory Process for Obtaining All Approvals to Construct and Operate Generation Facilities.

-Please see 4.3 Terms and Conditions Imposed in Approvals to Construct and Operate Generation Facilities above, which also covers this issue.
+See 4.3 Terms and Conditions Imposed in Approvals to Construct and Operate Generation Facilities.

 Description of the expropriation rights to the land for the purpose of constructing and operating transmission facilities is similar to the ones connected to generation.
-Therefore, for detailed information please see 4.4 Proponent's Eminent Domain, Condemnation or Expropriation Rights above.
+For detailed information see 4.4 Proponent's Eminent Domain, Condemnation or Expropriation Rights.